lukehunter/ssgallery_net/README.md

 Input to ssgallery is a folder full of subfolders of files, with a single thumbnail.jpg in each subfolder that will be used as the album cover photo.
 In addition there are command line options to control thumbnail and image viewing sizes and to specify the base relative url.

 ## Output
 ssgallery writes a complete web page to the target folder.
-Image pre-caching is skipped if the resized image versions have a newer write time than the source images.
+Image resizing is skipped if the resized image versions have a newer write time than the source images.
 Html pages are always generated, and any existing html pages will be overwritten.

-The resulting folder can be transferred via FTP to a webhost and you are done my man.
+The resulting folder can be transferred via FTP to a webhost.

 ## Deployment Steps
 ### 1. Prepare files